birdneststream/a2m2a/README.md

 -   **Two-Way Text Conversion:**
     -   Convert ANSI art (`.ans`) to mIRC art (`.mrc`).
     -   Convert mIRC art (`.mrc`) to ANSI art (`.ans`).
--   **Automatic Format Detection:** No need to specify the input format; the tool inspects the file and determines the correct conversion path automatically.
 -   **PNG Image Generation:**
     -   Render either ANSI or mIRC art directly to a PNG file.
     -   Creates tightly-cropped images based on the artwork's content.
+-   **99-Color mIRC Support:** Accurately renders mIRC art using the full, non-standard 99-color palette, ensuring PNG outputs are true to the original.
+-   **16-Color Quantization:** Can force any input into the standard 16-color ANSI palette, ensuring compatibility for text-based outputs.
 -   **Thumbnail Generation:**
     -   Create a smaller thumbnail of the artwork with a user-specified width.
+-   **Automatic Format Detection:** No need to specify the input format; the tool inspects the file and determines the correct conversion path automatically.
 -   **CP437 Support:** Correctly handles the CP437 character set, ensuring block graphics and special symbols from classic DOS ANSI art are preserved.
 -   **Flexible I/O:** Reads from and writes to files or standard input/output, allowing it to be easily used in command-line pipelines.